Southie (film)

-Southie is a 1999 American film directed by John Shea starring Donnie Wahlberg, Rose McGowan, Anne Meara, Jimmy Cummings, Lawrence Tierney, Robert Wahlberg, Will Arnett, Shea, and Amanda Peet.
-The film centers around Danny Quinn, a former "street kid" from South Boston, returning home to find his family deeper into organized crime than when he left, and his struggles to not fall back into his previous life.
+Southie is a 1999 American crime thriller film directed by John Shea starring Donnie Wahlberg.
+It also stars Rose McGowan, Anne Meara, Jimmy Cummings, Lawrence Tierney, Robert Wahlberg, Will Arnett, Shea, and Amanda Peet.
+The film centers around Danny Quinn, a former "street kid" from South Boston, returning home to find his family deeper into organized crime than when he left, and his struggles not to fall back into his previous life.

 Plot

 Danny Quinn (Donnie Wahlberg) is a former "street kid" from South Boston, colloquially known as "Southie," who returns home from New York City after three years away.
 He finds his mother (Anne Meara) overwhelmed with worry as her other three kids are caught up in the madness of the hardscrabble neighborhood in which drinking, sex, and fighting is the way of life.
-Danny tracks down his brothers only to find out they're deeply embedded in the Irish mob in Boston and in debt to local mobster Colie Powers (Lawrence Tierney).
+Danny tracks down his brothers only to find out they are deeply embedded in the Irish mob in Boston and in debt to local mobster Colie Powers (Lawrence Tierney).
 His younger sister Kathy (Rose McGowan), meanwhile, became a barfly in Danny's absence.

 Danny must get his hands on some quick cash in order to stop his brothers from getting their legs broken and his sister off the streets.
 In his pursuit to help his ailing mother and right his family's name on the streets of Southie, Danny tracks down his old girlfriend from the neighborhood, Marianne (Amanda Peet), finding that the love he left behind still remains.
-She tells how she heard about the gunfight he was in with Joey Ward (Jimmy Cummings) and wants to know if that's why he left town.
+She tells how she heard about the gunfight he was in with Joey Ward (Jimmy Cummings) and wants to know if that is why he left town.
 Danny confesses that real reason he left town was that he needed to stop drinking if he were to become the man that she would want him to be.

 Unable to find legitimate work and banned from union jobs due to a scuffle at a wedding, Danny becomes desperate for money.
 Two of his old pals know Danny needs money and offer him an opportunity to be a partner in an underground gambling club, though, they neglect to tell Danny that their silent partner is his old nemesis, Joey Ward.
-It doesn't take long before Danny finds out and he and Joey are face to face.
-In Danny's absence from the neighborhood, Joey's father Butchie has declared war on Colie Powers and without knowing this Danny finds himself caught up in the middle of their war as it looks like he's in business with the Wards.
+It does not take long before Danny finds out and he and Joey are face to face.
+In Danny's absence from the neighborhood, Joey's father Butchie has declared war on Colie Powers and without knowing this Danny finds himself caught up in the middle of their war as it looks like he is in business with the Wards.
 The mob war eventually comes to Danny's front door, and the stress of an attempted murder in front of his house kills Danny's mother.